shoaibkhan17/JumpIN/readme.txt

 -----------CombinedIcon is a class that extends Icon and combines two icons together.
 It's purpose is to combine the icon of a rabbit and a hole when a rabbit is in a hole.

+- Constants Class:

+-----------CombinedIcon is a class that extends Icon and combines two icons together.
+It's purpose is to combine the icon of a rabbit and a hole when a rabbit is in a hole.

 - Controller Class:

 ----------The controller class' purpose is to receive events that occur on the GUI and then